Red Bull Air Race World Championship: 2011, 2012 and 2013 series cancelled

 The 2011 series of races worldwide was cancelled.
 The decision was taken by Red Bull on 27 July 2010 to allow for a "headquarters" restructure as well as the implementation of new safety measures.

 The 2012 series was also cancelled;

 "There will be no races in 2012, that’s true," said Red Bull Air Race Team spokesperson Nadja Zele in an email message to AOPA.
 "A revamped concept and a fixed race calendar will be revealed in 2013."

 Eventually, the 2013 series was cancelled as well.
 However, in October 2013, it was announced that the Red Bull Air Race World Championship would return in 2014.
 Training for the upcoming season took place at Olney airport in Texas.
 The Championship finally returned in Abu Dhabi on 28 February 2014.

-Revival with New Promoter in 2022
+Cancellation and abandoned 2022 revival

 With dwindling corporate interest, Red Bull decided not to continue the Red Bull Air Race World Championship beyond the 2019 season.

-In February 2021, the World Air Sports Federation announced a new promoter, Willie Cruickshank, and his Air Race World Championship organisation.
-The series intends to begin in 2022.
+In February 2021, the World Air Sports Federation announced a new promoter, Willie Cruickshank, and his Air Race World Championship organisation, with the intention of the series returning in 2022.

 In February 2022, the first race of the new series was announced when Air Race announced they had signed a 3 year deal with Indonesia.
-Other host cities are expected to be announced in the coming weeks.

-For 2022, the World Championship Air Race would've been hosted in Jakarta, Indonesia on October 14–16, 2022 among other rounds on the planned calendar.
-However, the 2022 season was cancelled due to COVID and the current economic situation.
+Air Race would've been hosted in Jakarta, Indonesia on October 14–16, 2022 among other rounds on the planned calendar.
+However, the 2022 season was cancelled due to COVID and the "global economic situation".